-As the newly crowned state rodeo queen Laughlin received a $2,500 educational scholarship, a buckle, saddle, the use of the HW Hunter Ram of the West pickup truck for a year, the use of the Golden West horse trailer for a year, perpetual chaps, perpetual crown, and other various awards.
+As the newly crowned state rodeo queen Scarry received a educational scholarship, a buckle, saddle, perpetual chaps, perpetual crown, and other various awards.

-Laughlin has also been awarded the prestigious opportunity to represent California in the Miss Rodeo America 2021 Pageant.
+Scarry has also been awarded the prestigious opportunity to represent California in the Miss Rodeo America 2022 Pageant.
 The Miss Rodeo America Pageant is held in December each year in conjunction with the National Finals Rodeo in Las Vegas, Nevada.

 “Miss Rodeo California continues to exemplify and promote the vast western culture that exists throughout our great state.
 I whole heartedly admire women of such class and poise.
 As I grew up, Miss Rodeo California was always an icon for not only class and poise, but independence, horsemanship and knowledge.
 Being Miss Rodeo California, you make the jump from representing one community to communities scattered in every nook of our state.
 The kind of experience gained through an opportunity of this magnitude is in fact, unlike any other,” Brittney Phillips, Pageant Director, said.